loris-imageserver/loris/README.md

 `log_config.py.production_sample` that can be used for reference.

 ## Resolving Identifiers
-The supplied implementation just unescapes the identifier and tacks constant path onto the front. e.g. if `ident = 01%2F02%2F0001.jp2` and in the config
+The supplied implementation just unescapes the identifier and tacks a constant path onto the front. e.g. if `ident = 01%2F02%2F0001.jp2` and in the config
 file: